Serialcomms/COM-Port-Configuration-VBA/README_DLL_ERRORS.md

 ## DLL Error Messages

-The selected COM Port needs to be opened briefly to apply settings.

-The following DLL Errors may appear in a message box after clicking OK to apply.
+The following DLL Errors may appear in a message box after clicking OK to apply new settings.

 <p float="left">